 Exposure to chemicals, stress, toxic and illnesses can mess up the body’s natural rhythm, the gut’s ability to function and trigger the creation of antibodies.

 Avoid gluten, fast foods and too much added sugar.
 Food allergens and unhealthy choices may aggravate leaky gut, cause inflammation, and make the immune system go overdrive.

-Detoxification and cleansing on a regular basis helps in lowering inflammation and improving overall body function.
+Detoxification and cleansing on a regular basis help in lowering inflammation and improving overall body function.